“Multiplex PCR amplifies multiple DNA template regions, simultaneously using different sets of primers in a single PCR reaction.”

 Traditional microbiology techniques have time-consuming, contamination-prone, tedious culturing steps.
 PCR replaced it with its higher accuracy, sensitivity and time-saving procedure.

-Various strains of pathogens, different pathogens present in a sample can be identified and studied using the multiplex PCR approach.
+Various strains of pathogens, and different pathogens present in a sample can be identified and studied using the multiplex PCR approach.
 Researchers first isolate DNA and amplify it using various primer sets.

 Computational tools help in the identification and characterization of microbes present.
 Read more on the present topic: Importance of microbial genetics.